-Each Academy seeks to provide information and awareness to parents/carers through:
+Each setting seeks to provide information and awareness to parents/carers through:

 - Curriculum activities. - Letters, newsletters, website, Virtual Learning Environment. - Information evenings/sessions for parents/carers. - High-profile events and campaigns, e.g. Safer Internet Day. - Reference to the relevant websites/publications.
-A series is published on each Academy's website. - 13.3 Education Staff/Volunteers - Online Safety is included within the safeguarding update delivered to staff at the beginning of each academic year, and staff are provided with updates throughout the year. - All new staff should receive training as part of their induction programme, ensuring that they fully understand the Trust's Online Safety Policies and Acceptable Use Policy. - The designated member of staff for Online safety and the Designated Safeguarding Lead will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This Online Safety Policy and its updates will be presented to, and discussed by, staff in staff meetings/training sessions. - The Online Safety Coordinator will provide advice/guidance/training to individuals as required. - All teaching staff will make use of section 5 of ICT3 Online Safety (Students) Policy in their curriculum planning and teaching
+A series is published on each setting's website. - 13.3 Education Staff/Volunteers - Online Safety is included within the Trust's safeguarding training, and staff are provided with safeguarding updates throughout the year. - All new staff should receive training as part of their induction programme, ensuring that they fully understand the Trust's Online Safety Policies and Acceptable Use Policy. - The designated member of staff for Online Safety and the Designated Safeguarding Lead will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This Online Safety Policy and its updates will be presented to, and discussed by, staff in staff meetings/training sessions. - The Online Safety Coordinator (if applicable) will provide advice/guidance/training to individuals as required. - All teaching staff will make use of section 5 of ICT3 Online Safety (Pupils) Policy in their curriculum planning and teaching.